mentora3/my-learning-companion/README.md

 A smart mentoring system that detects academic stumbling early and guides the student academically and professionally towards readiness for the labor market.

 ### Description
 Mentora is an AI-powered educational platform integrated with university systems.
-It continuously analyzes students' academic data and performance to provide personalized guidance, helping to identify and address academic difficulties at an early stage.
+It continuously analyzes students' academic data and performance to provide personalized guidance, It will detect academic difficulties early and provide students with personalized educational plans to address those challenges, along with tailored practical experiences that help them succeed and prepare for the job market in alignment with Vision 2030.

 ### Introduction
 With traditional educational models failing to accommodate individual student differences, Mentora emerges as an innovative solution.
 It offers customized learning paths and practical guidance to help students achieve academic success and acquire the skills needed for the job market, aligning with the goals of Saudi Vision 2030.